hypnoshock/ds-turf-war/README.md

 ## Gameplay ideas

+- [ ] Allow construction of blockers
+- [ ] Secure mode where placing building doesn't claim the tiles but allows the team to claim (doesn't override secured tiles from the other team)
+- [ ] Successfully defending your tower shouldn't destroy it (or maybe it should, can't decide if it's fun that you can relocate)
 - [ ] Random spawn of powerups
   - [ ] Freeze opponents for x blocks
 - [ ] Placing a building down doesn't paint tiles, it just secures the area meaning the opposing team cannot paint there